 WHAT CAN I EXPECT FROM CLINICAL PILATES & YOGA?

-At Lime, our Physios take the Pilates classes, unlike Pilates classes at a Studio or gym.
-Participants work to an individual or specially tailored program which ensures the exercises they are doing are right for their situation – be it ongoing rehabilitation or recovery from illness or injury.
+At Lime, our Physios take the Clinical Pilates classes, unlike Pilates classes at a Studio or gym.
+Participants work to an individual or specially tailored program which ensures the exercises they are doing are right for their situation – be it for ongoing exercise, rehabilitation or recovery from illness or injury.

 Our Physios oversee each participant’s exercise program, ensure their technique is correct and determine when they can move to the next level.